 Tŷ Adwen - Senior Girls

-Tŷ Cadwaladwr - Senior Boys
+Tŷ Cadwaladr - Senior Boys

 Tŷ Tudur - Senior Boys

-Tŷ Teilo - Middle School
+Tŷ Teilo - Junior Girls and Boys

 Before I came to Llandovery, I was worried about boarding as it was the first time I had stayed away from home, but I loved it!
 There is a real sense of community and family across the school and in the boarding house and everyone supports each other.